ufal/npfl138/tasks/tagger_we.md

 Your goal is to modify the [tagger_we.py](https://github.com/ufal/npfl138/tree/master/labs/07/tagger_we.py) template and implement the following:
-- Use specified RNN layer type (`GRU` and `LSTM`) and dimensionality.
+- Use the specified RNN layer type (`GRU` and `LSTM`) and dimensionality.
 - Create word embeddings for training vocabulary.
-- Process the sentences using bidirectional RNN.
+- Process the sentences using a bidirectional RNN.
 - Predict part-of-speech tags.
 Note that you need to properly handle sentences of different lengths in one batch.